-The recent terrorist attack in London brought the questions around encryption and public safety debate back to the forefront of political debate.
+Questions around encryption and public safety are back to the forefront of political debate.

 The reason is that WhatsApp uses ‘end-to-end encryption,’ a system so secure that even WhatsApp is not able to access its users’ messages.

 Amber Rudd, Home Secretary told the BBC in a recent statement:

 “We need to make sure that organisations like WhatsApp, and there are plenty of others like that, don’t provide a secret place for terrorists to communicate with each other.”